Another U.S. carrier, AT&T has shut down its Email to Text service. Discover the alternatives.

 But there are trade-offs.

 First of all, you pay for every message sent.
 That cost adds up quickly, especially for organizations that send hundreds or thousands of SMS alerts every month.
 If your internet goes down, or if the provider’s platform has an outage, your messages don’t get delivered.
+Monitoring message status and receiving real-time status updates is essential to ensure reliable delivery and quickly identify any issues during outages.

 There’s also the matter of data privacy and security.
 Since all your messages are sent through someone else’s infrastructure, your data is stored on external servers.
+This can expose your messages to spam and phishing risks if the gateway lacks proper spam filtering and security measures.
+Additionally, compliance issues such as 10DLC compliance are important for businesses to avoid having messages blocked as spam.
 That can be a problem for industries with strict compliance requirements like healthcare, finance or government.
 Most online SMS services also offer only basic functionality.

 Advanced features like automation, integration with internal systems, or custom logic can require additional payment, can be limited or not available at all.
+To better understand these trade‑offs, learn more about the key differences between online SMS gateways vs hardware SMS gateways.

 The second option is to switch to a hardware SMS gateway, such as SMSEagle.